cms-hh/inference_tools/docs/content/index.md

 Welcome to the documentation of the [HH inference tools](https://gitlab.cern.ch/hh/tools/inference).

 Read the [Introduction](introduction.md) for the setup instructions of this repository.
-More detailed information on the different scans & fits be found in the following sections:
+More detailed information on the different scans & fits can be found in the following sections:

 <div class="dhi_image_boxes">
   <a href="tasks/limits.html#limit-on-poi-vs-scan-parameter">